MyCryptoHQ/knowledge-base-content/staying-safe/phish-hacks-thefts-and-stolen-funds-due-to-phishing.md

   - Phishing
 priority: 75
 date_published: '2017-07-05'
-date_modified: '2021-01-15'
+date_modified: '2021-06-23'
 ---

 ## Victim of a phishing attack?
 We are sorry this happened

 Unfortunately, we encounter these phishing scams / attacks on a daily basis.
 The most common cause for these incidents is entering your private key on a malicious website.
 Sometimes it is a fake MyCrypto site (e.g., mycryqto[.]com) and other times it is a fake ICO, airdrop, or EthZero-like website.
 You may encounter these imposters on social media (e.g., Reddit, Twitter, or Slack), via email, ads on legitimate sites, or even in your search results when looking for a real project.
 Other major brands like Apple, Google, and PayPal are also vulnerable and they are used as lures for phishing attacks as well.
-If you enter your private key, Keystore file, mnemonic phrase, or password on a malicious website, the scammer will have complete access to your funds.
+If you enter your private key, Keystore file, Secret Recovery Phrase, or password on a malicious website, the scammer will have complete access to your funds.
 You will **never** need to provide a private key to these sites.

 Because of the nature of the blockchain and cryptography, there is no way to reverse transactions or reset your passwords.
 Once a transaction is on the blockchain, it's final.
 For this reason, you need to move the rest of your funds as soon as possible to a new address and discontinue use of the address that was phished.